solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 On the other hand, the fact that aerolites are _mainly_ composed of pyroxene compounds, with a certain percentage of felspar and iron, is one rather in favour of an earthly origin.
 Prof. Judd* gives a diagram illustrating the relations between terrestrial rocks and meteorites (which last he designates extra-terrestrial).
 The aerolites, siderolites, and siderites closely compare respectively with enclosures in basalt, the basalt of Ovifak, Greenland, and the iron masses of Ovifak.

-*) 'Volcanoes,' p.
+*) _Volcanoes_, p.
 322.

 "The Asiderites" (aerolites without iron) "are quite identical in composition with the ultra-basic lavas of our globe" (Judd).
 Ultra-basic "nodules" of nearly the same composition as meteorites are found in basalt, and in the centre of volcanic bombs.

-Dr. G. T. Prior in a paper 'On the remarkable similarity in chemical and mineral composition of chondritic meteoric stones'* has pointed out "the practical identity in chemical composition of different meteoric stones."
+Dr. G. T. Prior in a paper _On the remarkable similarity in chemical and mineral composition of chondritic meteoric stones_* has pointed out "the practical identity in chemical composition of different meteoric stones."
 They contain 74 per cent. of silicate of magnesia and iron (Olivine and Bronzite), 10 per cent. of silicate of alumina, with sodium, calcium and a trace of potassium (soda-lime felspar), 15 per cent. iron alloys and protosulphide (nickeli-ferous iron and troilite) and 1 per cent.
 Chromite.
 Here are all the eight familiar elements of igneous rocks, of benthoplankton organisms and sea-water, viz., O. Si.
 Fe.
 Al. Mg.
 Ca. Na.
-K. Lockyer ('The Meteoritic Hypothesis,' p.
+K. Lockyer (_The Meteoritic Hypothesis_, p.
 25) marks in italics the statement that magnesium is present in all siderites.
 It is also common in the sea, in limestone deposits formed in the sea, and in igneous rocks.

 *) See analyses of Baroti and Wittekranz meteorites.
 G. T. Prior, Min.
 Mag., 17., pp. 27, 31.
 1913.